michaeltelford/wgit/README.md

 Bug reports and feature requests are welcome on [GitHub](https://github.com/michaeltelford/wgit/issues).
 Just raise an issue, checking it doesn't already exist.

-The current road map is rudimentally listed in the [TODO.txt](https://github.com/michaeltelford/wgit/blob/master/TODO.txt) file.
+The current road map is rudimentally listed in the [Road Map](https://github.com/michaeltelford/wgit/wiki/Road-Map) wiki page.
 Maybe your feature request is already there?

 Before you consider making a contribution, check out [CONTRIBUTING.md](https://github.com/michaeltelford/wgit/blob/master/CONTRIBUTING.md).